tau-alma/rl-rock-capturing-cat365/README.md

 ## Project Summary

-This project integrates **AGX Dynamics** by [Algoryx Simulation AB](https://www.algoryx.se/agx-dynamics/) with reinforcement learning to control a simulated **CAT365 excavator** for the task of **automatic rock capturing**.
+This project integrates [**AGX Dynamics**](https://www.algoryx.se/agx-dynamics/) by Algoryx Simulation AB with reinforcement learning to control a **CAT365 excavator** model for the task of **automatic rock capturing**.
 It uses **Stable-Baselines3** with custom AGX-Gym environments, including terrain and rock assets, to train and evaluate the control policy.

 ### Key Features
 - Reinforcement learning pipeline built on AGX simulations